 It proved to be a very frustrating dive into some fairly dark recesses of the internet.
 After much pain I eventually found a post on a forum site from a well-known London cacher.
 It stressed that on the Montana your options are very limited.
 He suggested the best thing to do, and that’s what I’ve implemented.
 What he confirmed was :

 - Custom icons on the Montana can only be applied to waypoints, not to geocaches

 - The Montana relies on a fixed relationship between cache type and icon which is embedded in the firmware somewhere, not in a configuration file – the <sym> tag in a GPX file is irrelevant because the Montana doesn’t use it

 - The list of acceptable names for geocache icons is quite limited – it doesn’t cover the full range of geocache types at all, presumably because many of them are rarely available in practice

 - If you provide a Montana with a cache type it doesn’t understand then it defaults to the bucket “Geocache” icon

-So I wrote a macro for GSAK that changes the apparent cache type as follows, and then changed the custom icons on the Montana to reflect what I’m actually using them for.
+I wrote a macro for GSAK that changes the apparent cache type as follows.
+I then changed the custom icons on the Montana to reflect this.
 It’s very bespoke, but it does what I want, or at least the closest I’m going to get to it :